robinsao/blog-backend/README.md

 You may also want to customze the api for the `Blog` content type -- for example, configure rate limiting.

-If you're planning to integrate it with the frontend, yo should test out the Strapi's API first -- with cURL or Postman -- before continuing to setup the frontend.
+If you're planning to integrate it with the frontend, you should test out the Strapi's API first -- with cURL or Postman -- once you've finished the above steps before continuing to setup the frontend.

 # Running